garvmadan19/Car-Rental-Project/README.md

 ## Notes
 The current billing logic is incomplete/inconsistent across the different rental basis calculations in the provided code.
 Please review and correct the logic in the returnCar method of mycar for accurate billing based on days/weeks.
-   - Hourly calculation: $rentalPeriod.seconds/3600\times5\timesnumOfCars
+   - Hourly calculation: $rentalPeriod.seconds / 3600 \times 5 \times numOfCars
-   - Daily calculation: $rentalPeriod.days\times20\timesnumOfCars
+   - Daily calculation: $rentalPeriod.days \times 20 \times numOfCars
-   - Weekly calculation: $rentalPeriod.days/7\times60\timesnumOfCars
+   - Weekly calculation: $rentalPeriod.days / 7 \times 60 \times numOfCars